grafana/k6-docs/src/data/markdown/translated-guides/en/05 Test Types/01 Smoke Testing.md

 script or modify an existing script.
 Let’s see an example."
 ---

-Smoke test is a regular load test, configured for minimal load.
+A smoke test is a regular load test, configured for minimal load.
-You want to run a smoke test as a sanity check every time you write a new script or modify an existing script.

-You want to run a smoke test to:
+Each time you run a new script, it's a good idea to run a smoke to test first, which helps you

-1. Verify that your test script doesn't have errors.
+- Verify that your test script doesn't have errors.
-2. Verify that your system doesn't throw any errors when under minimal load.
+- Verify that your system doesn't throw any errors when under minimal load.

 ## Smoke testing in k6